kauttoj/SalesLab_toolbox/README.md

-# SalesLab_toolbox
+## SalesLab_toolbox

 Collection of codes to process and analyze iMotions datasets.

 Main function is "SalesLab_datareader.py" which reads and processes raw iMotions export datafiles (containing all datasources).
 It will create preview images and separated datafiles for each modality in the data.

-Requirements:
+## Requirements:

--Python 3.7+
+- Python 3.7+

--Numpy
+- Numpy

--Pandas
+- Pandas

--Scipy
+- Scipy

--Ledapy 1.2+
+- Ledapy 1.2+

--wxPython (only if using GUI option)
+- wxPython (only if using GUI option)

-Installation:
+## Installation:

-Probably easiest to install the latest Miniconda (docs.conda.io/en/latest/miniconda.html) and requires modules by hand (i.e., pip install XXX).
+Probably easiest to install Anaconda (https://www.anaconda.com/) or Miniconda (docs.conda.io/en/latest/miniconda.html) and required modules by hand (i.e., pip install XXX).
 Then unpack the codes into some folder and run the code (see the following).

 There are two ways to use SalesLab_ratareader.py: